THE MARRIAGE CONTRACT OR CHECKLIST

 Important Warning: Marriage does not require a government “permission” called the marriage license, at least not in America.
 In America, a marriage not licensed by the government is called a common law marriage.

 History of the marriage license.
-Until 160 years ago, the government was not involved in marriage agreements at all.
+In America, until 160 years ago, the government was not involved in marriage agreements at all.
 It was a sacred agreement between God and two people.
 Ministers and churches usually conducted marriages and sanctified them.

 The first marriage “license” was issued in America around 1860 when a couple of mixed race wanted to marry.
 This marriage was forbidden under the common law of England, which still rules America unless superceded by statute.
 So a marriage license was invented to get around the common law prohibition.

-Today, most people assume that a marriage licence is “normal”, but it is not.
+Today, most people assume that a marriage license is “normal”, but it is not.
 It is not the business of the government in a free society, and neither is the birth certificate.